marc-pelletier/water-cooler/README.md

 Change your nickname by clicking your current name in the lower left.

 ### Navigation
-Users - Display all users and invite them to taps.
+Users - Display all users.
+Click invite to invite them to taps.
+Click their name to directly message them.
 Taps - Display all taps and join them.
 Invites - Display taps you've been invited to.

 ## Next steps:
 - Add friend support
-- Add direct messaging functionality
 - Add image support
 - Add Tap administration/settings
 - Add live updates